What is Recovery and ROSC?

 Features and Goals of an Illinois ROSC Council

-• Building capacity and infrastructure to support recovery oriented systems of care;
+• Build capacity and infrastructure to support a recovery-oriented system of care;

-• Developing commitment to implement and sustain recovery oriented systems of care.
+• Develop a commitment to implement, enhance, and sustain a recovery-oriented system of care.

 For more information and resources, see our Recovery Resources page.

-This project is funded in part by the Illinois Department of Human Services' (IDHS) Division of Substance Use Prevention and Recovery (SUPR) Grant #43CBC00123.
+This project is funded in part by the Illinois Department of Human Services' (IDHS) Division of Behavioral Health and Recovery (DBHR) Grant #43CEC00123.